 It began, as many birthdays here do, with the harmonic caroling of sweet young voices, gently awakening me from my slumber.
 Then came a horrific contrast; the gut-wrenching squeals of an innocent young pig being carried in a sack up our driveway to its slaughter.
 Holy Mother of God, I thought, it’s happening again.

-It wasn’t exactly the kind of calm that emanates from deep within, the kind that finds its strength in a firm belief that the universe is good, and all things ultimately stem from some divine and everlasting core.
+It wasn’t exactly the kind of calm emanating from deep within, the kind finding its strength in a firm belief that the universe is good, and all things ultimately stem from some divine and everlasting core.
 No, this was more the kind of calm that says this too shall pass and you shall survive.
 Unlike, I might add, that miserable pig.
-The kind that whispers a somewhat comforting message to the effect, more-or-less, that everything happens for a reason and it’s all just part of the natural flow.
+The kind whispering a somewhat comforting message to the effect, more-or-less, that everything happens for a reason and it’s all just part of the natural flow.
 Which is how I was able to face my next – and most recent – pig slaughtering with a newfound modicum of comfort.

 That third little piggy, like its predecessor, met eternity in our backyard, this time on the occasion of my son, Isaac’s, ninth birthday.
-In fact, the event entailed a certain symmetry in that the tasty still-breathing hunk of pork had been brought for the occasion from Siargao Island where I had first witnessed what it, unknowingly, was about to experience.
+In fact, the event entailed a certain symmetry in that the tasty still-breathing hunk of pork hailed from Siargao Island where I had first witnessed what it, unknowingly, was about to experience.
 That’s probably why I felt moved to record the poor creature’s last night on earth with an artful photographic portrait.

 I don’t think I need describe what happened early the next morning.